anegg0/gr0wing-hugo/content/posts/2013-04-07-how-to-declutter-your-head.md

 All that you own is not necessarily useful, still it&#8217;s always a reason for concern.
 And that stuff is programmed to be obsolete in 5 years on average.
 That means these objects WILL break and cause you trouble.
 You&#8217;ll have to call help centers, find the invoices, return the items.
 You&#8217;ve been there, so you know what I&#8217;m talking about.

-To avoid that, cut the problem at its root: every time you&#8217;re about to click on the &#8220;buy now&#8221; button for a feature rich iMixer, don&#8217;t forget all the hassle that&#8217;s awaiting on you in a few months/years.
+To avoid that, cut the problem at its root: every time you&#8217;re about to click on the "buy now" button for a feature rich iMixer, don&#8217;t forget all the hassle that&#8217;s awaiting on you in a few months/years.

 The equation is simple: the less you own > the less  you worry > the calmer you get.